Lower Right Back Pain: Causes and Treatment

 A ligament injury in the lower back is called a lower back sprain.
 Sprains happen when you stretch or tear a ligament, one of the thick bands of tissue that connects bones to other bones, muscles, cartilage, and tendons.
 People often injure back ligaments during falls, sporting accidents, or car accidents.
 Poor posture can also damage your ligaments over time.

 The symptoms of a lower back ligament injury are similar to those of a lower back muscle strain.
-Treatment is also similar to muscle strain, and may involve physical therapy as well.

-Spine and Joint
+Spine and Joints

 Conditions of the spine and joints in the back can also lead to lower back pain.
 Some of these conditions include: